*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 - Mix 4 tbsp flour with 100ml Guinness and set aside.

-- Add remaining Guinness, thyme, bayleaf, anise, beef stock, Worcestershire and beef stock to pot.
+- Add remaining Guinness, thyme, bayleaf, anise, tomato paste, Worcestershire and beef stock to pot.
 Once simmering stir in the Guinness & flour mixture.

 - Cook on medium heat (at a simmer) for 20/30 minutes, stirring occasionally.
 You want to reduce the cooking liquid until it’s a gravy like thickness. *see notes*